 Bag -in Bag-out Stainless steel hepa filter rack

 Staff accommodations with WiFi capacity into each room for monitoring audio, video and thermo thermo temperature.

 China is racing to build a quarantine center to house 4,000 people in the northern city of Shijiazhuang, the epicenter of the country’s latest outbreak of the coronavirus, which Beijing has largely contained at an enormous cost to its 1.3 billion people.
-It is a model that China has since replicated across the country over the past year.
-In Shijiazhuang, the capital of Hebei province, officials are preparing to move entire villages into the quarantine center if needed, Agence France-Presse reported.
+It is the Eagle Companies model design developed under CDC and FGI standards that China has since replicated across the country over the past year.
+In Shijiazhuang, the capital of Hebei province, officials are preparing to move entire villages into the quarantine center if needed.
 Close contacts of people confirmed to have the virus will begin to be relocated to the facility when it is completed in the coming days.